Beef and Dairy Network Podcast: Podcast

-Live Show
+Live show

-There have been live show versions of the podcast, at Kings Place in London in 2017 and 2022 and in 2019 at London Southbank Centre.
+There have been live show versions of the podcast, at Kings Place in London in 2017 and annually since 2021, as well as in 2019 at London's Southbank Centre.

 Guests

-Partridge is joined by different guests each week, playing various characters from the beef and dairy industries.
-Guests have included Nick Offerman, Greg Davies, Josie Long, Andy Daly, Kevin Eldon, Mike Wozniak and Katy Wix.
+Partridge is joined by different guests each month, playing various characters from the beef and dairy industries.
+Guests have included Nick Offerman, Greg Davies, Josie Long, Henry Paker, Andy Daly, Kevin Eldon, Mike Wozniak, Katy Wix, Paul F. Tompkins and the actor Ted Danson.

 Reception

 The Guardian named it one of the top 50 best podcasts of 2016, and also as one of the top 50 comedy podcasts of 2021.
 The Observer called it a "lovely, funny show."
 The Daily Telegraph wrote, "It's the ramrod straight delivery that makes The Beef and Dairy Network Podcast by far the best audio comedy around".
 The A.V.
 Club wrote "When dealing with the absurd, few things help heighten comedy quite like commitment, something that Beef And Dairy does better than most."

 Gilly Smith called the podcast a "cult classic" in a book about starting podcasting.

-The podcast won Best Comedy at the British Podcast Awards in 2017 and 2018. the Beef and Dairy Network's unofficial Facebook group has 1.3 thousand members.
+The podcast won Best Comedy at the British Podcast Awards in 2017 and 2018.
+As of 2024, The Beef and Dairy Network's unofficial Facebook group has over 1500 members, despite the fact that it claims to be the world's hardest podcast fan club to join.
+Facebook group candidates must answer questions about the series, and then submit a video of them mooing in time to music, to check they are not a "5th Meater".